-Serbia mining: Tethyan secures financing for its copper-gold exploration projects26.
-April 2018. / Mining
+Serbia mining: Tethyan secures financing for its copper-gold exploration projects, Mining

 Tethyan Resources has raised C$1.3 million (US$1 million) through a non-brokered private placement to fund its upcoming exploration and development activities, and add working capital.